peytoncordero/DRI25/command-line.md

 Only where you are located in the folder that contains the file the tab key will complete your writing.
 The same happens with almost all commands: they will only be executable if you are in the right location of the filesystem where the files are located.
 If not, the command will not be successful.

-# Working with Text data
+# Working with text data

 The Command Line can be a very powerful tool to analyze text data, especially when we use it to analyze a large amount of text, one that would be too large to work with by hand.
 In this section, we will analyze.